jkomoros/card-web/README.md

 This is where your firebase project config should go for the prod version of the project, with real data and visible to the world.

+### app_title

+The name of your app, to show up in the titlebar of the web page, and in the manifest.

 ### backup_bucket_name

 The name of the bucket within google cloud storage to store and retrieve buckets from.